 b) How should threats and vulnerabilities in ITS and autonomous and assisted driving system services and networks be identified and handled?

-c) What are the security requirements (e.g., those for identification and authentication) for mitigating the threats in an ITS and autonomous and assisted driving system environment?
+c) What are the security requirements (e.g., those for identification and authentication) for mitigating the threats in an ITS and autonomous and assisted driving system environment taking into account requirements from ITS regulations?

 d) What are security technologies to support ITS services and networks?